 - Trusted oracles, data sources

-- Status and post sale monitoring, servicing
+- Status and post-sale monitoring, servicing

 That is in line with what the IOTA Foundation is doing with ENSURESEC.

-In fact, we are planning to use the identities of things and organisations to allow customers to verify seller identity (with the banks in the project consortium) and product authenticity from any e-commerce website (i.e., a signed authenticity credential issued by a verified seller will be attached to a given product identity).
-We are also planning to test our Ecommerce-SSI Bridge to share customer credentials and proof of purchase (with project e-commerce operators) with logistic operators (use case 2).
+In fact, we are planning to use the identities of things and organizations to allow customers to verify seller identity (with the banks in the project consortium) and product authenticity from any e-commerce website (i.e., a signed authenticity credential issued by a verified seller will be attached to a given product identity).
+We are also planning to test our E-commerce-SSI Bridge to share customer credentials and proof of purchase (with project e-commerce operators) with logistic operators (use case 2).

 The survey confirmed most of our and ENSURESEC’s assumptions, resulting from the discussions with e-commerce stakeholders involved in the project.
 It identified interesting use cases, in particular related to IOTA NFTs which were not considered for this project but which could represent an interesting direction for future projects in the e-commerce space.

-The use of the ledger for data assurance is easier when the right tools for integration are available, since it increases transparency and accountability in such complex ecosystems.
+The use of the ledger for data assurance is easier when the right tools for integration are available since it increases transparency and accountability in such complex ecosystems.

 All of this is very encouraging for the IOTA Foundation.
-Our tools are almost finalised and final pilots’ use cases are shaping up.
+Our tools are almost finalized and final pilots’ use cases are shaping up.
 Stay tuned for more technical information on the IOTA e-commerce tools and the outcomes of their evaluation.
 By collecting and communicating proof of value from real demonstration scenarios, we are confident that we will also be able to promote their wider adoption during the course of the ENSURESEC project.